-Credit Repair Tips to Use After Filing Bankruptcy
+Credit Repair After Filing Bankruptcy

 Filing bankruptcy is never an easy decision and should not be taken lightly.
-But sometimes, it is the only way to get back on your feet.
+But sometimes, it is the only way to get back on your feet financially.
 If you have tried everything you possibly can and there is still no way out from under that mound of debt, you may have nothing left to do but file for Chapter 7 or 13 bankruptcy.

 A bankruptcy can remain on your credit report for up to 10 years and there is a good chance your FICO score will be lowered because of it.
 But fear not, there are ways to rebuild your credit after a bankruptcy.